Remember when door readers were connected to the central control panel and how difficult it was to run all the connections?

 System that Uses the Classic Central Panel Type Access Control

 There are a number of manufacturers that sell this technology.
-In general there are one or more central control panels that connect to a central panel or to a computer.
-All the readers are connected to this central panel.
-Usually the readers use Wiegand protocol for communication.
+In general, there are one or more door readers that connect to a central control panel.
+There could be one or more controllers in the system depending on the number of door readers.
+Usually, readers use the Wiegand protocol for communication.
 The cable also includes power and a number of door control signals such as Request to Exit and Door contact sensors

 Here is an estimate of an 8 door control system.